uherj2/convert-to-atype/README.md

 "Atypography is an art movement that graphically represents traditional writing systems in an unconventional way, creating an authentic design that remains readable while concealing text signs at first glance."

-The font I am using is called KVUDRUG HIKIKOMORI.
+The font I am using is called KVADRUG HIKIKOMORI.
 The square represents the basis of the letter, and the points inside it represent the cavities.
 Here is the character set